trilambda122/user-directory/README.md

 ---
 ## Description

+- User directory application using react framework.

+- Application was built with a mobile first view

-User directory application using react framework.
-Application includes the ability to sort and search.
+- Application includes the ability to sort and search.

-Application includes some hover effects
+- Application includes some hover effects

 ---